MicrosoftDocs/customer-voice/fp-docs/purchase.md

 You purchase an additional license of $100 per month for a year (for a bill amount of $1,200).
 You'll get 24,000 responses (12 &times; 2,000) annually.
 If you exhaust all 24,000 responses in the tenth month from the date of purchase, Forms Pro will stop receiving new responses and won't allow new surveys to be created.
 As soon as your administrator purchases additional responses, you'll start receiving responses and be able to create new surveys.

-In this example, you have 5,000 responses remaining at the end of the year.
+In this example, suppose you have 5,000 responses remaining at the end of the year.
 Those responses won't be carried forward to the next year.

 ### See also